Hubbard’s 223 yards, 2 TDs lead Oklahoma St past TCU 34-27

 THE TAKEAWAY

-TCU: The Horned Frogs entered the day having allowed just 103.7 yards rushing per game, but surrendered 307 on Saturday.
+TCU: The Horned Frogs entered the day having allowed just 103.7 yards rushing per game but surrendered 307 on Saturday.

 Oklahoma State: The Cowboys learned they could beat a solid team without Wallace and still run the ball well when everyone expected it to go to Hubbard.
 They also might have found a new go-to receiver in Stoner.